francisdzheng/dsper2020/tutorials/tutorial02.md

 We'll be able to use `scikit-learn` to help us with both our classification problems and our regression problems.

 ## K-Nearest Neighbors Classification
+You can view the code for this tutorial [here](https://colab.research.google.com/drive/1sl_fXL3w_peGqUjOTp-sx__KrdkZBHoM#scrollTo=HPTRiWoHJLRh).

 ### Importing Our Data Set
 For examples of KNN, the [iris data set](https://archive.ics.uci.edu/ml/datasets/Iris) from the University of California, Irvine is often used.

+In this tutorial, we will be attempting to classify types of irises using the following four attributes:

+1. Sepal length
+2. Sepal width
+3. Petal length
+4. Petal width

+There are three types of irises:
+1. Iris Setosa
+2. Iris Versicolor
+3. Iris Virginica

 Let's import the data set as a `pandas` dataframe:

 ```python
 df = pd.read_csv("https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data")